enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

   It holds an object that represents the caloric EOS used by the simulation.
   See the :ref:`EOS-Developer-Guide` section for more details about the design of the EOS functionality (and how to use it).

-misc useful methods
+Misc useful methods
 -------------------
-The functionallity described in this subsection are only defined as methods of :cpp:class:`!EnzoPhysicsFluidProps` for a lack of better place to define them.
+The functionality described in this subsection are only defined as methods of :cpp:class:`!EnzoPhysicsFluidProps` for a lack of better place to define them.
 In the future, it might make sense to move them around.

 It's important that none of these functions actually mutate the contents of :cpp:class:`!EnzoPhysicsFluidProps`.
-As in the Hydro/MHD Infrastructure section, many of these functions operations act on the contents of :cpp:class:`!EnzoEFltArrayMap` rather than directly on :cpp:class:`!Block` objects for additional flexibility.
+As in the Hydro/MHD Infrastructure section, many of these function operations act on the contents of :cpp:class:`!EnzoEFltArrayMap` rather than directly on :cpp:class:`!Block` objects for additional flexibility.

 .. cpp:function:: void EnzoPhysicsFluidProps::primitive_from_integration \
                   (const EnzoEFltArrayMap &integration_map, \